Altaf-01/Altaf-01/README.md

 Skills: PYTHON / KOTLIN

 - 🔭 I’m currently working on App Development
-- 🌱 I’m currently learning App Development and Python
+- 🌱 I’m currently learning Kotlin and Python
 - 👯 I’m looking to collaborate on App Development
 - 🤔 I’m looking for help with App Development
 - ⚡ Fun fact: Code Geass is the best Anime